trixi-framework/TrixiBottomTopography.jl/docs/src/Trixi_1D.md

 solver = DGSEM(polydeg=3, surface_flux=(flux_hll, flux_nonconservative_fjordholm_etal),
                volume_integral=VolumeIntegralFluxDifferencing(volume_flux))
 ```
-Afterwards the underlying mesh is specified.
+After the solver comes the specification of the mesh in the approximation.
 In this case a [`TreeMesh`](https://trixi-framework.github.io/Trixi.jl/stable/meshes/tree_mesh/) is chosen, which is a Cartesian mesh.
-Here the domain borders have to be defined, as well as the number of initial cells ($2$ to the power of `inital_refinement_level`).
-Also we have to determine if the domain is periodic.
-Because in this example boundary conditions were defined, the periodicity is set to `false`.
+Here the domain borders must be defined, as well as the number of initial elements
+($2$ to the power of `inital_refinement_level`).
+Also, we have to indicate if the domain is periodic.
+In this example boundary conditions were defined, thus the periodicity is set to `false`.

-If the underlying mesh is set up, a semidiscretization object can be set up calling `SemiDiscretizationHyperbolic` which collects all the building blocks needed to set up the semi discretization:
+Once the underlying mesh is constructed, a semidiscretization object can be created
+by calling `SemiDiscretizationHyperbolic`.
+This collects all the building blocks needed to set up the semi discretization:
-- The underlying mesh
+- The underlying mesh.
-- The set of equations
+- The set of equations.
-- The initial condition
+- The initial condition.
-- The solver (in this case DGSEM)
+- The solver (in this case DGSEM).
-- The boundary conditions
+- The boundary conditions.
 ```julia
 ###############################################################################
 # Get the TreeMesh and setup a periodic mesh